Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Feature Manifold Analysis

-Existing methods for dimensionality reduction in manifold discovery often rely on fixed assumptions about the data distribution, without providing a principled way to compare results across different structural hypotheses.
+Dimensionality reduction methods commonly used in manifold analysis typically rely on fixed structural assumptions about the data, which makes it difficult to quantitatively compare alternative geometric hypotheses.
 This gap motivates us to introduce our SMDS method in Section~\ref{sec:method}.
-In this section, we set up the problem with relevant background and survey existing feature manifold discovery methods.
+In this section, we set up the problem with relevant background and survey existing feature manifold analysis methods.

 \paragraph{Preliminaries} We illustrate our method using a temporal reasoning task as a running example (Figure~\ref{fig:case-study}a).
 Performing temporal reasoning requires a model to understand both explicit mentions of temporal expressions \citep{jiaTempQuestionsBenchmarkTemporal2018} and implicit knowledge of temporal calculus \citep{allenIntervalbasedRepresentationTemporal1981}.
 Our analysis focuses on how LMs process temporal expressions, which are central to temporal reasoning and define precise, measurable quantities that can reveal underlying feature manifolds.
 Temporal reasoning also offers good diversity: different types of temporal expressions demand different reasoning skills (e.g., comparing frequencies, ordering events, or identifying recency) and models vary widely in how well they handle these tasks \citep{chuTimeBenchComprehensiveEvaluation2024}.